How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Florissant home has poor indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Florissant and St. Charles residence has unhealthy indoor air quality (IAQ), it likely does.

-We spend much of our time indoors.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes may be 2–5 times worse than outdoors, which can create long-term health issues.
+We are indoors a lot.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more contaminated than outdoors, which might create long-term health concerns.

 Most Common Sources of Poor IAQ

-We’ve compiled a list of the most common causes of poor IAQ, the troubles they make and how you can take care of these indoor air pollutants.
-If you’re troubled by the air inside your house, we advise chatting with a professional like B & B Heating & Cooling about which solutions are a good fit for your family.
+We’ve put together a list of the most common causes of bad IAQ, the problems they create and how you can take care of these indoor air pollutants.
+If you’re concerned about the air inside your home, we suggest chatting with a pro like B & B Heating & Cooling about which options are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from everyday household items.
+Volatile organic compounds, or VOCs, are fumes leaked by everyday household things.

 • Furniture